John Bew (historian): Biography

 Bew is a contributing writer for the New Statesman and the author of several books, including Realpolitik: A History (2015) and Castlereagh: Enlightenment, War and Tyranny, published by Quercus in the UK in 2011 and by Oxford University Press in the United States the following year.

-Bew's original work on Castlereagh formed the basis for a 2013 BBC NI documentary that he presented.
+Bew's original work on Castlereagh formed the basis for a 2013 BBC Northern Ireland documentary that he presented.

-Citizen Clem, published in 2016, was named a 'book of the year' in The Times, The Sunday Times, Evening Standard, The Spectator and New Statesman and received excellent reviews in The Guardian, The Observer, Literary Review and London Review of Books.
-It was also awarded the 2017 Elizabeth Longford Prize for Historical Biography and 2017 Orwell Prize.
-Phillip Collins, for The Times, described it as 'The best book in the field of British politics'.
+Citizen Clem, published in 2016, was named a "book of the year" in The Times, The Sunday Times, Evening Standard, The Spectator and New Statesman and received excellent reviews in The Guardian, The Observer, Literary Review and London Review of Books.
+It was also awarded the 2017 Elizabeth Longford Prize for Historical Biography and the 2017 Orwell Prize.
+Phillip Collins, for The Times, described it as "The best book in the field of British politics".

 In 2015, Bew was awarded a Philip Leverhulme Prize for Politics and International Relations.
-He also heads London think-tank Policy Exchange’s Britain in the World Project, launched by the UK Secretary of State for Defence in March 2016, and coordinates its work on foreign policy.
+He was formerly a specialist advisor to the House of Commons Foreign Affairs Committee and head of the London think-tank Policy Exchange's Britain in the World Project, launched by the UK Secretary of State for Defence in March 2016, and coordinates its work on foreign policy.
 His most recent book is Realpolitik: A History published in 2016 by Oxford University Press.

 Bew is an avid fan of Manchester United FC and used to play non-league football for Milton Rovers FC.

-British prime minister Boris Johnson selected Bew to lead an "integrated review of security, defense, development and foreign policy."
+British prime minister Boris Johnson selected Bew to lead an "integrated review of security, defence, development and foreign policy, which advocated a "tilt" towards focus on the indo-pacific.
+Bew was also given responsibility for the Integrated Review Refresh which took place under Rishi Sunak and led to an increase in defence spending. closely involved in UK national security decisions for over five years, arguing for nimble alliances such as the AUKUS pact, mobilising the UK's Nordic and Baltic partnerships such as the Joint Expeditionary Force and pushing for greater technological security in areas like telecommunications.
+He was closely involved in UK policy on Ukraine including the sending of defensive military equipment to Ukraine.
+As a native of Northern Ireland, Bew was also intimately involved in the Windsor Framework and the subsequent negotiation process that led to the restoration of the Good Friday Agreement institutions in Northern Ireland.